ArshavineRoy/phase-2-week-1-code-challenge/README.md

 ## Introduction

-Bank of Flatiron is a React mini web app built as part of phase 2 week 1 code challenge to practice on components, props, state, events, and data fetching in React.
+Bank of Flatiron is a React mini web app built as part of Phase 2: Week 1 code challenge to practice on components, props, state, events, and data fetching in React.

 This application displays a list of your recent bank transactions, among other features.